dotnet/docs/docs/core/whats-new/dotnet-8.md

 ### 'dotnet workload clean' command

-.NET 8 Preview 3 introduces a new command to clean up workload packs that might be left over over the course of several .NET SDK or Visual Studio updates.
+.NET 8 Preview 3 introduces a new command to clean up workload packs that might be left over through several .NET SDK or Visual Studio updates.
 If you encounter issues when managing workloads, consider using `workload clean` to safely restore to a known state before trying again.
 The command has two modes:

 - `dotnet workload clean`